mendicant-original/mentoring/README.markdown

 Questions?
 Try the **[FAQ](https://github.com/rmu/mentoring/wiki/FAQ)** or other pages on the **[wiki](https://github.com/rmu/mentoring/wiki/Home)**.
 Or ask on the **#rmu irc channel on freenode**, or **[shoot us an email](mailto:rmu.mentoring@gmail.com)**.

-## If you're an RMU alumni and want to volunteer
+## If you're an MU alumni and want to volunteer

 Contact Greg.
 You'll need to get permission on the github repo and wiki.